Yujia-Yan/Transkun/README.md

 # Piano Transcription with Neural Semi-CRF

-Code and pip package have been updated.
-This README is now under construction.
-The shipped checkpoint is trained without pedal extension of notes, and with data augmentation (which I believe is closer to a real performance).
-More checkpoints trained under different conditions will also be released soon.

 This repo contains code for following papers for transcribing expressive piano performance into MIDI.